-This Management Information Circular ("Circular") is furnished in connection with the solicitation of proxies by the management of CANACOL ENERGY LTD. (the "Corporation" or "Canacol") for use at the annual general and special meeting (the "Meeting") of the holders of common shares of the Corporation ("Common Shares") to be held on the 24th day of June, 2022 at 10:00 a.m.
+This Management Information Circular ("Circular") is furnished in connection with the solicitation of proxies by the management of CANACOL ENERGY LTD. (the "Corporation" or "Canacol") for use at the annual general meeting (the "Meeting") of the holders of common shares of the Corporation ("Common Shares") to be held on the 23th day of June, 2023 at 9:00 a.m.
 (EST) at the Hotel NH Collection Teleport, Salón Ciprés, Calle 113 No. 7-65, Bogotá, Colombia, and at any adjournment thereof, for the purposes set forth in the notice of annual general and special meeting ("Notice of Meeting").
-The board of directors of the Corporation (the "Board") has fixed the record date for the Meeting at the close of business on May 13, 2022 (the "Record Date").
+The board of directors of the Corporation (the "Board") has fixed the record date for the Meeting at the close of business on May 12, 2023 (the "Record Date").
 Shareholders of the Corporation of record as at the Record Date are entitled to receive notice of the Meeting and to vote those Common Shares included in the list of shareholders entitled to vote at the Meeting prepared as at the Record Date, unless any such shareholder transfers Common Shares after the Record Date and the transferee of those Common Shares, having produced properly endorsed certificates evidencing such Common Shares or having otherwise established that he or she owns such Common Shares, demands, not later than 10 days before the Meeting, that the transferee's name be included in the list of shareholders entitled to vote at the Meeting, in which case such transferee shall be entitled to vote such Common Shares at the Meeting.

-Unless otherwise stated, the information contained in this Circular is given as at May 13, 2022.
+Unless otherwise stated, the information contained in this Circular is given as at May 12, 2023.
 Except as otherwise indicated, all dollar amounts in this Circular are expressed in Canadian dollars and references to \$ are to Canadian dollars.
 References to US\$ are to United States dollars.
+On January 17, 2023, Canacol consolidated its Common Shares on the basis of five pre-consolidation shares for one post-consolidation share (the "Consolidation").
+Except as otherwise indicated, all figures in this Circular are on a post-Consolidation basis.